From The Babys in the 70s via 80s solo smash Missing You to his new live album, hes not stopping

 ome songwriters can be prolific and regularly churn out tunes and lyrics, yet frustratingly never see a substantial royalty cheque land on their doormat.
 On the other hand, some songwriters pen a few songs and manage to strike gold with one big hit that sets them up for life.
-Lancaster-born John Waite, however, is a songwriter who has experienced both worlds
+Lancaster-born John Waite, however, is a songwriter who has experienced both worlds… and kept going.

 While consistently achieving chart success across the past four decades, both as a solo artist and fronting several successful pop/rock bands, Waite has also experienced the life-transforming effect of a worldwide No 1 single with Missing You that sold millions and made millions for its writer.